10 – Wait

 # 4 – Centerfold / Freeze Frame

 Keyboardist Seth Justman composed every song on the album.
 His keyboard work and great riffs fueled a sound that seemed to dance between the modern-day styles of Squeeze back through the Beatles and Beach Boys and landing in the blues of James Cotton and Little Walker.
-It was an amazing sound that captured a mass cultural audience and cemented a legion of new fans.
+It was a fantastic sound that captured a mass cultural audience and cemented a legion of new fans.

 # 3 – Love Stinks

-Classic Rock has delivered some great lyrical lines in its past that we have all used time and time again to represent our own lives at what point or another.
-Can you name one person that you know who hasn’t uttered the memorable J. Geils Band line, Love Stinks?
+Classic Rock has delivered some tremendous lyrical lines in its past that we have all used repeatedly to represent our own lives at what point or another.
+Can you name one person you know who hasn’t uttered the memorable J. Geils Band line, Love Stinks?
 It’s the perfect line.
-It make you feel better at least for a second.
-The song lets you know, you’re not alone.
-Yes, it’s pretty much what’s it’s all about for most of us.
-The only sad thing about this selection is where it leads into on our next choice on our essential J.Geils Band songs list
+It makes you feel better, at least for a second.
+The song lets you know you’re not alone.
+Yes, it’s what it’s all about for most of us.
+The only sad thing about this selection is where it leads into our next choice on our essential J.Geils Band songs list

 # 2 – Looking For A Love

-That’s right, as soon as you utter those magical words, your right back out there once gain “Looking For A Love.”
-Sorry we couldn’t help it.
-Nonetheless, this great track was released on the band’s kicking The Morning After album.
-Peter Wolf lays it all on the line when he screams “Somebody help me,” at the song’s opening riff.
+That’s right, as soon as you utter those magical words, you’re right back out again, “Looking For A Love.”
+Sorry, we couldn’t help it.
+Nonetheless, this outstanding track was released on the band’s kicking The Morning After album.
+Peter Wolf lays it all on the line when he screams, “Somebody help me” at the song’s opening riff.
 The great drum and piano intro is one for the ages.
 This is such great stuff.
-The brilliance of this band shines on the song’s middle 16 when all the musicians take turns soloing, and then meet at the end for a great closing lick.
+The brilliance of this band shines in the song’s middle 16 when all the musicians take turns soloing and then meet at the end for a great closing lick.
 Perfection!

 # 1 – Whammer Jammer

-We had a tough time at first picking the recording of “Whammer Jammer,” to land in the number one spot on our 10 Essential J.Geils Band Songs list because the track is void of a Peter Wolf vocal.
-However, the track was just too strong in defining the heart of this incredible band that we could not let that get in our way.
-“Whammer Jammer,” is rocking blues at its best.
+At first, we had a tough time picking the recording of “Whammer Jammer” to land in the number one spot on our 10 Essential J.Geils Band Songs list because the track is void of a Peter Wolf vocal.
+However, the track was so strong in defining the heart of this incredible band that we could not let that get in our way.
+“Whammer Jammer” is rocking blues at its best.
 It stands up against any Allman Brothers Band, Lynyrd Skynyrd, Foghat or Led Zeppelin instrumental.
 It’s that good of a performance.
-You might not agree, but we don’t care, we are putting our foot down.
+You might disagree, but we don’t care; we are putting our foot down.
 This one rocks higher than the Kangchenjunga Mountains.
 The song was released on the band’s second album entitled The Morning After.

 Come on .
 Give it to me is top ten songs